-This particular unit, has 1 RS232 port for positioner operations.
+This particular unit, has (2) individual RS232 ports for separate positioner operations.

 "TERMINAL STRIP"

 The (12) position terminal strip, serves as your multi-conductor cable interface to the positioner unit.
 The cable supplies power and data from the positioner.
 Your ground connection is terminal #12.
 DISCONNECT THE AC POWER CORD WHEN CONNECTING CABLE LEADS.